Officials identify victims killed in weekend crash on Cleburne highway

 Officials have identified an Austin couple as the victims killed in a Saturday wreck in Cleburne.

-Officials with the Tarrant County medical examiner’s office identified the couple as Quinta Guladalupe Ross-Huffman, 35, and Jesse Edward Huffman, 35.
-They died from blunt force injuries in the crash and their deaths were ruled accidents.
+Officials with the Tarrant County medical examiner’s office identified the couple as Quinta Guadalupe Ross-Huffman, 35, and Jesse Edward Huffman, 35.
+They died from blunt-force injuries in the crash and their deaths were ruled accidents.

 The wreck was reported shortly after 3:30 p.m.
 Saturday in the 5600 block of west U.S. 67.
 The accident involved a 2019 Ford pickup pulling a cattle trailer and a 2015 Chevrolet car driven by Jesse Huffman.